FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 > ca. 85 million proteins are known, but only about 120 000 are in the PDB.
 >
 > Sequencing technology has improved and become a lot cheaper and hence many more proteins were discovered.
-While there were improvements in 3D structure determination, it still costs at least 100 000 euros to experimentally determine the 3D structure of a proteins
+While there were improvements in 3D structure determination, it still costs at least 100 000 euros to experimentally determine the 3D structure of a protein.
+It is expected that this divide will further increase.